idecentralize-finance/decentralized-alien-manual/protocol/support/metamask.md

 Congratulations!
 At this point Metamask is already connected to the Ethereum Mainnet by default.

 IMPORTANT - Your 12 word seed phase is the only thing that allows you to secure your wallet.
 You should keep it safe and in a place that is hidden.
-If you ever need to do a PC reset or you want to move your wallet to another machine, you will need you 12 word seed phrase to do this.
+If you ever need to do a PC reset or you want to move your wallet to another machine, you will need your 12 word seed phrase to do this.